wASHINGTON ASSOCIATION OF PROFESSIONAL ANTHROPOLOGISTS

 Learn to Practice Anthropology from the Professionals

 WAPA's Mentoring Program is a benefit of membership.
-If you are a member of WAPA, please log in and visit Join the Mentoring Program to learn more about becoming a mentor or mentee.
+If you are a member of WAPA, please log in and visit Join the Mentoring Program to complete and submit the application form.
 If you are not currently a WAPA member, you can join now and become eligible to participate immediately.
-For more information, please contact the Mentoring Program Chair, Beth Pruitt.
+Once you submit your application, Mentoring Program Chair Priscilla Linn will follow up to move things forward.

 What is the WAPA Mentoring Program?

-The WAPA Mentoring Program is designed for those who need career advice, who may be baffled by the complicated Washington DC job market, or who just need to discuss the opportunities provided by a career path in professional anthropology.
+The three-part WAPA Mentoring Program is designed for those who need career advice, or who just need to discuss the opportunities provided by a career in professional anthropology.
+WAPA tries to match a mentor and mentee as closely as possible, although we cannot guarantee that a mentor will be available to meet your specific career criteria.

 A WAPA mentor can help you:

-• define concrete steps along which to proceed;
+• Define concrete steps along which to proceed to develop your desired career path;

 Who uses the WAPA Mentoring Program?

-• Undergraduate anthropology majors making decisions about graduate school or jobs that provoke questions such as, "Anthropology?
-What will you do with that?"
+• Undergraduate anthropology majors making decisions about graduate school or finding relevant jobs.

 Contact WAPADC with questions or comments (including broken links)